wein.plus

 Sake

-Common name (Japanese 酒sakɛ) in Europe for rice wine.
-The term sake is used in the Occident regardless of the origin of the product; the term "Japanese sake", on the other hand, is a protected term.
-In Japanese, the word sake (honourably pronounced o-sake) only refers in a narrower sense to seishu or nihonshu, meaning rice wine.
-This is because sake is also a collective term for wine, beer and alcoholic beverages in general.
-Colloquially, nihonshu is common, while seishu is the technical term, so to speak.
+Common name (Japanese 酒) in Europe for rice wine.
+The term sake is used in the Occident regardless of the origin of the product; the term "Japanese sake", however, is a protected term.
+In Japanese, the word sake (pronounced honourably as o-sake) only refers to seishu or nihonshu, i.e. rice wine, in a narrower sense.
+Sake is also a collective term for wine, beer and alcoholic drinks in general.
+Nihonshu is used colloquially, seishu is the technical term, so to speak.
 To avoid misunderstandings, these two terms should therefore be used.
-Despite the name, however, sake is much more like beer than wine, as the sugar must first be broken down for fermentation.
+Despite the name, sake is much more like beer than wine, as the sugar must first be broken down for fermentation.
 Sake is still the national drink in Japan.

 Voices of our members